MenxLi/metadent-app/doc/setup-backend.md

 - The name for each image file can be anything, as long as it is unique within the image directory.
 But please be sure the name of each metadata subdirectory (e.g., `image1`, `image2`) should match the corresponding image filename without the extension.
   :::

-You can first create this structure locally and then upload it to the LFSS server using the LFSS CLI:
+You can first create this structure locally and then upload it to the LFSS server via the web panel.

+:::details You can also upload the files via command line

+You can use the LFSS CLI tool to upload your project directory to the server:

 ```sh
 # first setup LFSS CLI with your server info